Behaviour and Discipline issues for children with Autism

 Try not to blame yourself for your child’s behaviour.
 Whilst it may often seem like your child’s behaviour is directed at you, it is not your fault.
 Their behaviour is not the result of bad parenting!

 And finally, remember you are not alone.
 Thousands of other parents are going through similar experiences every day.
-Seek help and support organisations such as the National Autistic Society and talk to other parents whenever possible, and join our discussion on the Supernanny Forum.
+Seek help and support organisations such as the National Autistic Society and talk to other parents whenever possible.

 - Parents' Guide to Autism: You’re familiar with the term, but how does autism actually affect a child?
 How can you tell if your child may be autistic?
 And what should you do if you see the signs…?